-The 2015 Program, 90 Nest Boxes for Nuthatches, conducted by the Georgia Audubon Council and funded by a grant from National Audubon Society placed 90 nestboxes around the state.
-In 2016, Atlanta Audubon launched the No More Nuthatches?
-Not in my Backyard Program to expand on the 2015 program.
-To date, more than 350 nest boxes have been installed around the state.
-Atlanta Audubon has forged a relationship with a local craftsman, George Burkett, who builds boxes for Atlanta Audubon.
-As we move into 2017, we hope to continue placing boxes around Atlanta to provide much-needed habitat for this iconic southern bird.
+It all started in 2015 with 90 Nest Boxes for Nuthatches, conducted by the Georgia Audubon Council and funded by a grant from National Audubon Society.
+Georgia Audubon chapters placed 90 nestboxes around the state.
+In 2016, the program was expanded and the public was encouraged to join the effort by placing nest boxes on their property.
+To date, more than 400 nest boxes have been installed!
+Atlanta Audubon continues to encourage property owners to put up a nest boxes to provide much-needed habitat for this iconic southern bird.

 1. Order a nest box through Atlanta Audubon - Atlanta Audubon Society sells Brown-headed Nuthatch boxes in our online store.
 Click HERE to go to the store.
 The boxes are made of repurposed wood and have an easy-to-open front panel to make it easy to monitor and clean your next box.
 Boxes are $35 each plus tax.
 Boxes may be picked up at the Atlanta Audubon office on Roswell Road or the box can be shipped to your home for an additional $10.